dpfens/dpfens.github.io/experiment/_posts/2022-10-07-fair-division-goods-part-1.md

 The founding paper of modern fair division theory.
 Introduces proportional cake-cutting and proves existence of proportional allocations for any number of agents.
 Remarkably accessible despite its age.

 **[Dubins, Lester E., and Edwin H. Spanier.
 "How to Cut a Cake Fairly." *The American Mathematical Monthly* 68.1 (1961): 1-17.](https://www.jstor.org/stable/2311357)**
 Proves existence of envy-free and Pareto optimal allocations for divisible goods.
 Uses topological fixed-point arguments.
-More technical than Steinhaus but still readable by mathematically-inclined undergraduates.
+More technical than Steinhaus but still readable by the mathematically-inclined.

 **[Budish, Eric.
 "The Combinatorial Assignment Problem: Approximate Competitive Equilibrium from Equal Incomes." *Journal of Political Economy* 119.6 (2011): 1061-1103.](https://www.journals.uchicago.edu/doi/abs/10.1086/664613)**
 Connects fair division to market equilibrium.
 Shows how approximate competitive equilibrium achieves approximate fairness for indivisible goods.
 Influential in applying fair division to real-world course assignment problems.